softsideoftech/content/pages/raging.md

 Kindly, gently, our therapist helped me notice what was going on.
 This happened repeatedly and I slowly started to notice my aggression.

-For the first time, I was opening up to the possibility that maybe I was contributing far more to our fights more than Stacya.
+For the first time, I was opening up to the possibility that maybe I was contributing far more to our fights than Stacya.

 Finally, she made a point that landed firmly on me:

 >> _My behavior was not OK.
 Venting my aggression on Stacya was never acceptable._

 Even though I felt that I couldn't control my actions, I was still responsible for them.
 As obvious as that sounds to me now, it didn't make sense for the longest time.
-I mean, how could I take responsibility for something that I had no control over?

-Somehow, our therapist got through to me and I resolved to do better.
+I resolved to do better.
 Though I didn't know how at the time.

 ## Acting Responsibly

-Around this time I had gotten back to meditating regularly.
-I had also just started going to [Diamond Approach](https://www.diamondapproach.org/) weekend retreats, which involved a lot more meditating, noticing my thoughts, and staying with my inner experience.
+Around this time I returned to meditating regularly.
+I also just started going to [Diamond Approach](https://www.diamondapproach.org/) weekend retreats, which involved a lot more meditating, noticing my thoughts, and staying with my inner experience.

-And when the fight at our dinner date came along, I was newly determined (and better prepared) to stay with that experience.
-I would not try to shake it off by acting out the violent thoughts that were coming to my mind.
-I would not try to numb myself by reading news on my phone.
-I would not have a bunch of drinks at the bar.
+And when the fight at our dinner date came along, I was newly determined and better prepared to stay with that experience.

 So as Stacya got up and left with indignation, I just sat there for a while.
 I may have appeared calm, but on the inside, I was on fire.
 I was internally shaking and needed to do something, anything.

+I did not try to shake it off by acting out the violent thoughts that were coming to my mind.
+I did not try to numb myself by reading news on my phone.
+I did not have a bunch of drinks at the bar.

-I alternated between feeling my rage--towards Stacya towards myself --and noticing what was happening for me.
+I alternated between feeling my rage--towards Stacya, towards myself --and noticing what was happening for me.
 How my body was flaring hot, particularly my chest, face, and arms.
 How I was struggling to sit still.
 And all the thoughts I was having about the situation.

-I was ashamed for my part in it.
-I was furious at Stacya's "overreaction".
-I could sense my desire for violence, but I could also see that there was no point in it.
+I could sense my desire for violence but it didn't take me over.
+I was able to see it without acting on it.

-I wasn't able to tolerate just sitting there, so after a few minutes, I got up, paid for our drinks, and walked outside.
+But I couldn't tolerate just sitting there, so after a few minutes, I got up, paid for our drinks, and walked outside.

 I desperately wanted to calm down, but I couldn't.
 So I kept walking.
 And kept going from feeling angry at how unfair and unreasonable Stacya was, to feeling pity for myself, to noticing the whole ordeal in my mind and just trying to "be" with it.